Purchases made through links may earn us a small commission, at no extra cost to you.

 Another thing that quickly caught my eye was the curved organ loft.
 It was graceful and lavish, richly decorated in gold.
 Above it, angels float in a cloud-filled blue sky around the Door to Eternity.

-The church’s centerpiece though is the High Alter.
+The church’s centerpiece though is the High Altar.
 It’s framed with tall, slender columns that appear to be marble, but are actually stucco.

 The altar houses the famous wooden figure of the Scourged Saviour.
 Tears were claimed to be seen falling from this statue in 1738, starting a mass pilgrimage to see the figure.

-The increasing flood of pilgrims led to the Wieskirche being built from 1745-1754, replacing the original, smaller chapel built to house the statue.
+The increasing flood of pilgrims led to the Wieskirche being built from 1745-1754, replacing the original, smaller chapel constructed to house the statue.

 Our Final Impressions of the Pilgrimage Church of Wies